 - Battle of Brandywine Creek death toll: British lost 89 dead and 400 wounded.
 Americans lost 200 dead, 40 prisoners and 400 wounded (including Lafayette).

 - Howe stopped for two days and did very little.
 Washington fell back to a new position behind the Schuylkill River, attempting to shield Philadelphia from Howe’s army.
 He received 3100 reinforcements.

 - On the 15th, Washington re-crossed the Schuylkill, wanting to attack again, but a thunderstorm prevented an attack.

 - Washington sent Alexander Hamilton to Philadelphia to warn the Congress to evacuate the city.
 They moved to York, PA.

-Cite This Article"Battle of Brandywine Creek: Summary & Facts" History on the Net
+Cite This Article"Battle of Brandywine Creek" History on the Net

 More Citation Information.